NFLSmathCircle/Weekly-Sudoku/README.md

 ### What's new?

-We uploaded sudoku SS E No.1, SS S No.1
+We uploaded sudoku SS E No.2, SS S No.2 and SS EX No.2

 We also updated README.md (Exactly what you are looking at)